 i.
 Natural disasters and infectious disease

 The Group operates day service centers, nursing home and other elderly care facilities primarily in the Tokyo metropolitan, Nagoya and Kansai areas, and also operates child care facilities primarily in the Tokyo metropolitan area.
 We face the risk of harm befalling our elderly care clientele, children in the child care facilities and our employees, and of damaged buildings, equipment and other facilities, in the event that an earthquake, fire or other unforeseen disaster strikes these facilities.
 In addition, the Group could also face a situation where its business results and financial condition are adversely affected under a scenario where we become unable to operate facilities should there be an outbreak of an infectious disease that begins to spread.

 In response to the COVID-19 outbreak, the Company established a company-wide emergency headquarters in February 2020 to ensure the safety and health of service users and employees, business continuity and business continuity risk management, as well as to address requests from the national and local governments according to the circumstances.
-However, the Company's operating results, mainly those of the Elderly Care Business that comprises approximately 40% of the consolidated net sales, have been affected since March 2020 because users are curbing the use of services.
+However, the Company's operating results, mainly those of the Elderly Care Business that comprises approximately 40% of the consolidated net sales, have been affected by a decrease in service uses, temporally suspension of business, and costs occurred in response to infection-controls.
 Depending on the spread and duration of COVID-19, the impact on the Company's business performance may continue and expand.